Women in India: Independent India

 Female Safety Index per state according to the Tata Strategic Management Group.
 Light green indicates greatest safety; yellow, medium safety and light red, least safety.

 Women in India now participate fully in areas such as education, sports, politics, media, art and culture, service sectors, science and technology, etc. Indira Gandhi, who served as Prime Minister of India for an aggregate period of fifteen years, is the world's longest serving female prime minister.

 The Constitution of India guarantees to all Indian women equality (Article 14), no discrimination by the State (Article 15(1)), equality of opportunity (Article 16), equal pay for equal work (Article 39(d)) and Article 42.
-In addition, it allows special provisions to be made by the State in favour of women and children (Article 15(3)), renounces practices derogatory to the dignity of women (Article 51(A) (e)), and also allows for provisions to be made by the State for securing just and humane conditions of work and for maternity relief.
+In addition, it allows special provisions to be made by the State in favour of women and children (Article 15(3)), renounce practices derogatory to the dignity of women (Article 51(A) (e)), and also allows for provisions to be made by the State for securing just and humane conditions of work and for maternity relief.
 (Article 42).

 Feminist activism in India gained momentum in the late 1970s.
 One of the first national-level issues that brought women's groups together was the Mathura rape case.
 The acquittal of policemen accused of raping a young girl Mathura in a police station led to country-wide protests in 1979–1980.
 The protest, widely covered by the national media, forced the Government to amend the Evidence Act, the Criminal Procedure Code, and the Indian Penal Code; and created a new offence, custodial rape.

 Since alcoholism is often associated with violence against women in India, many women groups launched anti-liquor campaigns in Andhra Pradesh, Himachal Pradesh, Haryana, Odisha, Madhya Pradesh and other states.
-Many Indian Muslim women have questioned the fundamental leaders' interpretation of women's rights under the Shariat law and have criticised the triple talaq system (see below about 2017).
+Many Indian Muslim women have questioned the fundamental leaders' interpretation of women's rights under the Sharia law and have criticised the triple talaq system (see below about 2017).